SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 Block nodes represent block closure expressions.
 A block closure is an object syntactically delimited by square brackets `[]` that contains statements and can be evaluated using the `value` message and its variants.
-The block node is the syntactic counter-part of a block closure: it is the expression that, when evaluated, will create the block object.
+The block node is the syntactic counterpart of a block closure: it is the expression that, when evaluated, will create the block object.

-Block nodes work by most means like method nodes: they have a list of arguments and a sequence node as body containing temporaries and statements.
+Block nodes work by most means like method nodes: they have a list of arguments and a sequence node as a body containing temporaries and statements.
-They differentiate from methods in two aspects: first, they do not have a selector, second, they are expressions \(and thus can be parsed with `parseExpression:`\).
+They differentiate from methods in two aspects: first, they do not have a selector, second, they are expressions (and thus can be parsed with `parseExpression:`).
-They can be stored in variables, passed as message arguments and returned by messages.
+They can be stored in variables, passed as message arguments, and returned by messages.

 ```
 blockNode := Parser parseExpression: '[ :arg | | temp | 1 + 1. temp ]'.